DaveVoyles/Azure-Databricks-data-conversion/README.md

-# Azure-Databricks-data-conversion
+# Incremental loading of parquet files in Azure Databricks with blob storage

 ## For manipulating data and learning ADB.
 Mostly .csv &amp; parquet work

 #### AUTHOR: Dave Voyles | Microsoft | April-2020 | https://github.com/DaveVoyles/Azure-Databricks-data-conversion

+---
-## GOAL: Incremental loading of parquet files
+### GOAL: Incremental loading of parquet files

   1) Take something that has "date time" and run a filter that filters to one day at a time.
   2) Then add that data to an existing parquet data set.